5 Ways to Stop Apps from Opening on Startup on Mac

 Looking for a more efficient way to control your startup programs?
 Try BuhoCleaner.
 It's a free and user-friendly Mac startup manager.
 With this tool, you can quickly disable and enable unwanted apps and startup services.

 Here's all you need to do.

 - Make sure you have BuhoCleaner installed on your Mac.

 - Launch it and click on the Startup Items tab.

 - Click the Scan button, and you will see two lists: User Login Items and Startup Services.

-- To disable an app, click the button next to it to change its status to Disabled.
+- To disable an app, click the button next to it and change its status to Disabled.

-- To disable a launch daemons or launch agent service, switch to Startup Service and then change the service status to disabled.
+- To disable a launch daemon or launch agent service, switch to Startup Service and change its status to Disabled.
 If you want to remove the service, right-click on it and select Remove from the drop-down menu.
+It's that easy!